Megaladapis: Cranial anatomy

 The shape of its skull was unique among all known primates, with a nasal region which showed similarities to those of rhinoceros, a feature that probably combined with an enlarged upper lip for grasping leaves.
 Its head was unlike that of any other primate; most strikingly, its eyes were on the sides of its skull, instead of forward on the skull as in all other primates.
 An endocast of its skull showed that it had a brain capacity of about 250 cc, about 3 to 4 times the size of a domestic cat's, which is small for its size when compared to other lemurs.
 Compared to the size of the skull, the diameter of the orbits protrudes outwards and forwards in a tabular form, suggesting that Megaladapis was diurnal.

 Details about the anterior parts of the dentition, such as the canines and incisors, are difficult to determine.
 The bulle osseve are broken away.
 The foremost facial portion and base of the skull is also wanting.
 The total length of the skull of M. madagascariensis has been calculated to be about 250 mm, about from three to four times that of a domestic cat.
 Based on the wear on the teeth, the obliteration of most of the sutures of the very thick bones, and the strongly developed crests, it is believed to have been an elderly individual.

 There are several well-preserved fragments of the upper and lower jaw.
+The premaxillae of Megaladapis projected anteriorly and were likely associated with a proboscis, while its palate was very elongated.
 Its long canine teeth and cow-like jaw formed a tapering snout.
 Its jaw muscles were powerful for chewing the tough native vegetation.
-Based on the patterns of dental microwear, Megaladapis is believed to have been folivorous, using a leaf-cropping foraging method.
-These patterns found no permanent upper incisors or the presence of an expanded articular facet on the posterior face of the mandibular condyle.
+Megaladapis had no permanent upper incisors and lacked an expanded articular facet on the posterior face of the mandibular condyle.
 This diet and similar phenotypic traits of the teeth are the basis for concluding a shared ancestry with the Lepilemur.
 The upper molars of Lepilemur are very close in shape to those of Megaladapis.
 The main difference between the two is that the outer crown-surface of Lepilemurs molars forms a nearly straight line, almost parallel with the long axis of the skull, and the outer side is slightly concave inwards.
 The antero-internal cingulum is missing in the molars of Lepilemur.